ConstructionPlacements

 12. Sino Group (Hong Kong) – Property Developer Converting Real Estate for Data Centers

-Major Partnership: BW Digital acquired 55,000 m² of land in NDP to build an 80MW data center in joint development with Citramas, featuring submarine cable landing stations for enhanced connectivity.
+Major Partnership: BW Digital acquired 55,000 m² of land in NDP to build an 80MW data center in joint development with Citramas, featuring submarine cable landing stations.
+Oracle Cloud also launched its Jakarta cloud region at Nongsa Park, validating the location’s strategic importance.

 Engineering and Design Specialists